-A study of what, how, and where key financial analytical tools are generally used to come up with solutions in management decisions in the areas of investments, finances, and operation.
+ACCT 654Financial Analysis and Reporting3A study of what, how, and where key financial analytical tools are generally used to come up with solutions in management decisions in the areas of investments, finances, and operation.
 It consists of business performance evaluation, earnings per share (ESP) growth analysis, LBO analysis, special evaluation of the firm, M & A, and financial reporting techniques for decision-making.
 Prerequisite: FNCE 640 Managerial Accounting and Finance

-ACCT 657 Fund Accounting

-A course designed to assist user-decision makers in understanding and applying accounting concepts related to not-for-profit organizations.
-The course emphasizes the applications of accounting as a tool for management control in non-business organizations.
-Special attention is given to financial statement presentation, analysis, and interpretation.
+ACCT 057 Fund Accounting 5 A course designed to o assist user-decision makers in understanding and applying accounting concepts related to not-for-profit orgar inizations.
+The course emphasizes the applications of accounting as a tool for management control in non-busine ess organizations.
+Special attention is given to financial statement prese ntation, analysis, and interpretation.